taneishi/GlomerularSegmentation/README.md

 We use *U-Net* as a model, which is a typical segmentation model in *deep learning*, DL[^Ronneberger].
 U-Net is a model based on the *convolutional neural network*, CNN, and is capable of segmenting an image according to its semantic connections.

 The architecture of U-Net consists of two pathes: *encoder* and *decoder*.
 The encoder is the contracting path of capturing the semantic connections in the image while downsampling, and is implemented by the conventional convolution and *max pooling* layers.
 The decoder is a symmetric expanding path that combines semantic connections from image features to location information while upsampling, and is implemented by an end-to-end *full convolutional network*, FCN.
-For training and validation of U-Net, we used an implementation in a DL package in Python, `PyTorch`[^Usuyama].
+For training and validation of U-Net, we used an implementation in a DL package in Python, `PyTorch`.

 ## Evaluation